GREAT CHOCOLATE REQUIRES GREAT CACAO BEANS. THE MOST CRITICAL STEPS HAPPEN WHERE THE BEANS ARE GROWN:

 These steps make or break chocolate's quality.
-I pay premium prices for my cocoa beans because it takes money to do them well.
-And I boldly display origins on my products because the experts there performing these steps deserve top billing.
+I pay premium prices for my cacao beans because it takes money to do them well.

-When a shipment of cocoa beans reaches the factory, it is not perfect.
+When a shipment of cacao beans reaches the factory, it is not perfect.
 Before any processing can begin, the beans must be sorted to remove sticks, stones, damaged beans, and other unwanted materials.